adulau/abstract-key-server/README.md

 - Standard HKP interface with `add` method disabled
 - Simple interface to filter out known malicious or rogue PGP keys
 - Fast and reliable
+- Simple namespace to group keys in a set of known members (e.g. CSIRT, MISP sharing group, organisation)

 # Requirements